Skip to main content Skip to content

 About Olufemi

-Olufemi’s Ph.D. research focuses on the intersection of theology, mental health, and the arts.
-Her goal is to promote mental health awareness and advocacy through the development of a mental health hermeneutic that utilizes fashion and art in the womanist framework as a liberatory tool and model toward the eradication of stigma.
-She believes it is her calling as a public theologian to engage in dialogue and policymaking concerning the traditional cultural and religious distorted perceptions and beliefs on trauma and mental illness.
+Olufemi’s Ph.D. research focuses on the intersection of theology, the arts, mental health, and public policy.
+Her goal is to promote mental health awareness and advocacy through the development of a mental health hermeneutic that utilizes fashion and art in the womanist framework as a liberative tool and model toward the eradication of stigma.
 A musician and writer by craft, she teaches creative writing, songwriting, commercial jingle writing, author study, poetry, and the philosophy of writing at California School of the Arts.
-As an adjunct professor, Olufemi teaches songwriting and contemporary Jazz vocal performance at Long Beach College and Citrus College.
-She is married to musician David Knight.
-A cradle Episcopalian, Olufemi serves and worships at Saint James.
+As an adjunct professor, Olufemi teaches songwriting and contemporary vocal performance at Long Beach College and the Musicians Institute.
+Olufemi is a Madeleva Fellow at Saint Mary’s College, Notre Dame.

 Education